Jannos-443/PRTG-VMware-Status/README.md

 ## Project Details

-Using VMWare PowerCLI this Script checks VMware VM Status for example VMware Tools, Heartbeat, CDDrive Connected or Overall State
+Using VMWare PowerCLI this Script checks VMware VM Status for example VMware Tools, Heartbeat, CDDrive Connected and Overall State

 ## HOW TO